Manchester Removal Companies

 Compare verified removal companies

-If you're thinking about moving to Manchester this in-depth guide has you covered.
+If you're one of many Manchester house movers thinking of moving to a different area of Manchester, this in-depth guide has you covered.

 Known as ‘the powerhouse of the north of England’, Manchester is one of the largest UK cities and offers huge opportunities in a diverse job sector, as well as an incredibly rich culture with a multitude of activities for you to try.

-Between 2013 and 2014, 68,000 people left London for Manchester, due to the high cost of living and the poorer quality of life.
+Between 2013 and 2014, 68,000 people moved from London to Manchester, due to the high cost of living and the poorer quality of life.
 Rising house prices would indicate this trend might continue, so this week, we have created a guide for anyone thinking of living in Manchester, outlining everything from the job sector, popular places to visit, to the cost of living and what to expect from the weather.

 Manchester’s economy is one of the strongest in the UK.
 Famously the world's first industrialised city, it is seen as a global city with a range of booming sectors.